 Health: don't be afraid of the fat content in avocado!
 It's an extremely healthy, monounsaturated variety (huh?).
 Yes, this type of fat is actually heart-healthy because it's been shown to lower inflammatory markers.

 Taste: although possible, we don't use canned coconut milk in this recipe since it's already quite creamy.
 Use the readily drinkable brands like Silk for a subtle richness with a smooth finish (perfect for an extra tropical smoothie).

-Health: coconut milk is full of electrolytes, which are important for fueling your heart and brain.
+Health: coconut milk is full of electrolytes, which are important for fuelling your heart and brain.
 We recommend opting for an enriched coconut milk, which contains extra vitamins like D and B-12.

 Taste: agave is sweeter than sugar, but has a more neutral flavor than honey.
 We think it pairs just right with the rest of this tropical smoothie.